onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 100:47
 she's tall and she's got brown eyes and
 100:50
-black hair tape script 6.21 what's your
+black hair tapescript 6.21 what's your
 100:59
 teacher like she's great she helps us a
 101:03